 *** Thank You to Jacquelyn Clark from Style Me Pretty Living for sharing this great tutorial with us.

 With all of the attention on the actual wedding day, side events like the Rehearsal Dinner can often fall by the wayside.
-However, a rehearsal dinner can be as memorable as the wedding, as it is a time to gather attentively with those people you are closest to.
-With the whirlwind of a wedding, you may feel as though you didn’t get to see much of those special people.
-Here are some simple ways to pay attention to the details of your rehearsal dinner.
+However, a rehearsal dinner spent with loved ones can be as memorable as the wedding,

-The wedding tables are going to be all decked out in linens, centerpieces, and place settings, so don’t get too carried away with this table.
+Rehearsal dinners are supposed to be relaxing and fun, so don’t get too carried away with the table.
 Choose a simple canvas for your table setting, such as a wooden picnic table.
-Simple is better and, this way, your space won’t feel overwhelming.
+The simpler the better so your space won’t feel overwhelming.

-Choosing a neutral palate means you get to have more fun playing with color!
-Chose to decorate with pops of summer colors—duck’s egg blue, coral, toasty orange, and pinks!
+Choosing a neutral palette means you get to have more fun playing with color!
+I like to decorate with pops of summer colors— yellows, coral, toasty orange, and pinks!

 You can’t go wrong with flowers—they’re a fresh way to boast the season and add some color.
 I like to cluster up-cycled jars, and fill them with flowers.

 To create a cozy ambiance for an evening party string tiny lights in trees and bushes.
 Use plenty of votive candles.

 Keeping the menu simple, yummy and easy enough to eat while mingling is the key to good backyard style food.
 BBQ foods are always a good menu idea, but if they are not your style, then don’t be afraid to think more traditional about your food choices.
 Comfort foods such as Macaroni and Cheese are always popular choices.